daniebker/assertive/README.md

-# Assertive, GO.
+# Assertive

-A go package for making Fluent Assertions on APIs.
+A go package for making Fluent Assertions on web APIs.

 ## Example